BUY LESS, BUY BETTER, BY SAIL

 By buying in advance with us, our producers can plan more efficiently and guarantee the very best quality of olive oil, for longer.
 The olive oil is packed just before the voyage so that it is stored as long as possible in stainless steel tanks, free of light, air and temperature differences.
 In addition to the emission-free transport, the ship’s hold also provides a steady temperature, cooled by the sea.

-This Summer will be our fifth voyage carrying cargo from Porto, and our first voyage aboard the Gallant.
+This Summer will be our sixth voyage carrying cargo from Porto, and our second voyage aboard the Gallant.

 Gallant entered the Blue Schooner Company’s fleet in November 2017.
 She first sailed as a fishing lugger on the North Sea, named Jannetje Margaretha.
 She was built in 1916 by the Figee brothers in Vlaardingen, the Netherlands, who made some of the fastest hulls of the time.
 During her long carrier, she has lived many different lives including carrying cargo from the late 1920’s -60’s, eventually being fully restored for adventure sailing with trainees and renamed Gallant in 1987.